-The author would like to express his heartfelt gratitude to the supervisor for his guidance and unwavering support during this research as well as his advice and support.
+The author would like to express his heartfelt gratitude to the supervisor for his guidance and unwavering support during this research and his advice and support.

 CREDIT AUTHORSHIP CONTRIBUTION

 Uma Natarajan: study conception and design, data collection.
 Anitha Ramachandran: analysis and interpretation of results, draft manuscript preparation